KevinJordan777/azure-network-protocols/README.md

 Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write

-Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not acces the "no-access" group at all.
+Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not access the "no-access" group at all.
 Admin only are allowed permission to access the "no access" group.